poshjosh/chinomsoikwuagwu.com/2020/05/29/AWS-Services-List.md

 - SQL - Structured Query Language
 - VPC - Virtual Private Cloud

-__Resource Access Manager (RAM)__ Securely share AWS resources with any AWS account or within your AWS Organization.
-You can share:

-- AWS App Mesh
-- Amazon Aurora - DB Clusters
-- AWS CodeBuild
-- Amazon EC2 - Capacity reservations, Customer owned IPv4 addresses, dedicated
-hosts, prefix lists, traffic mirror targets, transit gateway.
-- Amazon EC2 Image Builder
-- AWS License Manager
-- AWS Resource Groups
-- Amazon Route 53

-- Resources are shared at no additional cost.
-- You can specify IAM policies to control access to resources shared with you.
-- All calls to RAM APIs are logged in AWS CloudTrail.
-- CloudWatch Events are triggered whenever there are changes to Resource Shares.

 ### Analytics ###

 __Amazon Athena__ - `serverless`, `query S3`